Eagle Rank Requirements

 - Family Life

-You must choose only one merit badge listed in items g and j.
-If you have earned more than one of the badges listed in items g and j, choose one and list the remaining badges to make your total of 21.
+You must choose only one merit badge listed in items g, h, and j.
+If you have earned more than one of the badges listed in items g, h, and j, choose one and list the remaining badges to make your total of 21.

-- While a Life Scout, serve actively for a period of six months in your unit in one or more of the following positions of responsibility:
+- While a Life Scout, serve actively in your unit for a period of six months in your unit in one or more of the following positions of responsibility.
+List only those position served after your Life board of review date.

 - Boy Scout troop.
 Patrol leader, assistant senior patrol leader, senior patrol leader, Venture patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, Webmaster, or Leave No Trace Trainer.